Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

-which reflects the modified temperature response of the system under conformable thermodynamic dynamics.
+which reflects the modified temperature response of the system in the conformable thermodynamic formulation.

-At the heart of the conformable dynamics approach lies a generalized time-dependent Ginzburg--Landau-type equation that governs the thermal evolution of the order parameter $\psi(T)$ under non-equilibrium conditions.
+At the heart of the conformable dynamics approach lies a generalized time-dependent GL-type equation that governs the thermal evolution of the order parameter $\psi(T)$ under non-equilibrium conditions.
 This equation introduces a thermally modulated kinetic response and is given by

-where $\Gamma(T)$ is a temperature-dependent kinetic coefficient encoding critical slowing down, $\mu_{\psi}$ is the conformable deformation parameter, and $\mathcal{F}[\psi]$ is the free energy functional.
-This relation is not merely a phenomenological extension but constitutes the cornerstone of the proposed non-equilibrium conformable dynamics framework.
-It encapsulates the scale-sensitive kinetic behavior characteristic of critical systems, embedding power-law relaxation directly into the governing evolution law.
-Equation~(\ref{eq:modified time-dependent GL-type equation}) allows the derivation of critical exponents such as $\beta$ from first principles within a thermodynamically consistent and geometrically interpretable formalism, thereby bridging equilibrium mean-field results with more general, deformation-induced scaling behaviors.
+where $\Gamma(T)$ is a temperature-dependent kinetic coefficient encoding the critical slowing down, $\mu_{\psi}$ is the conformable deformation parameter, and $\mathcal{F}[\psi]$ is the free energy functional.
+Relation (\ref{eq:modified time-dependent GL-type equation}) is not merely a phenomenological extension but constitutes the cornerstone of the proposed non-equilibrium conformable dynamics framework.
+It encapsulates the scale-sensitive kinetic behavior characteristic of critical systems, embedding a power-law response directly into the governing evolution law.
+Equation (\ref{eq:modified time-dependent GL-type equation}) allows the derivation of critical exponents such as $\beta$ from first principles within a thermodynamically consistent and geometrically interpretable formalism, thereby bridging equilibrium mean-field results with more general, deformation-induced scaling behaviors.